adoptium/documentation/README.md

 ## Structure of the repository

 Each documentation topic is defined by a folder that is named by the topic (technical name).
-Each folder contains the Asciidoc files and resources like images that belong to the topic.
+Each folder contains the Asciidoc files (*.adoc) and resources like images that belong to the topic.
 General resources that will be used in several topics should be stored in a special folder named “shared”.

 ![repo structure](.readme/structure-1.png)